 To accomplish these goals, Dr. Heimberger and her research team will identify novel therapeutic targets that will be exploited for clinical impact, devise therapeutic strategies that are not limited by profound tumor cell heterogeneity, and clarify how to open the Blood Brain Barrier within the GBM to make the full compendium of therapeutics applicable to their patients.
 They will also convert immunologically nonreactive tumors to those that can benefit from immunotherapy, determine what informs immunological hotspots of reactivity within tumors, and clarify new therapeutic opportunities.

-- Project Focus:: Immune therapeutic strategies
+- Overview: Immune therapeutic strategies